winlover32/azure-pipelines-agent/docs/design/auth.md

 # Agent Authentication and Authorization

 ## Goals

-  - Support agent from untrusted domains
+  - Support agent installs in untrusted domains
-  - The account that configures the agent and the account the agent runs as, is not relevant for accessing VSTS or TFS resources during a build.
+  - The account that configures or runs the agent process is not relevant for accessing Azure DevOps resources.
-  - Accessing VSTS or TFS resources is done with a per-build token which expires when build completes.
+  - Accessing Azure DevOps resources is done with a per-job token which expires when job completes.
-  - The token is granted to trusted parts of the system: the agent, installed tasks and script steps specified by the build admin as trusted.
-Protect the token from developer contributions such as unit tests, msbuild targets (not designated as trusted by the build admin).
+  - The token is granted to trusted parts of the system including the agent, installed tasks and script steps specified by the build admin as trusted.
+  - Protect the token from developer contributions such as unit tests, msbuild targets (not designated as trusted by the build admin).
-  - Same code and scheme for VSTS private agents and TFS on-prem server and agents.
+  - Same code and scheme for agents connecting to either Azure DevOps in the cloud or deployed on-prem.

 ## Configuration

 Configuring an agent registers an agent with a pool using your identity.
 Configuring an agent is [covered here in the documentation](https://www.visualstudio.com/en-us/docs/build/actions/agents/v2-windows).

 ![Config](res/01AgentConfig.png)

-Configuration is done with the user being authenticated via a PAT (VSTS | TFS) or optionally for on-prem TFS integrated auth (domain logged on credentials) or NTLM (supply username and password from non domain joined machine - typically Linux or OSX).
+Configuration is done with the user being authenticated via a PAT (or AAD).
+On-premisis deployments also support integrated auth (domain logged on credentials) or NTLM (supply username and password from non domain joined machine - typically Linux or OSX).

 *Your credentials are not stored and are only relevant for registering the agent with the service.*